Menu

 An early baby gender DNA test requires a blood sample to be collected from the pregnant individual and returned to the laboratory for testing.

-AlphaBiolabs have an extensive network of sample collectors across the country and can arrange to collect the blood sample at your home, at our Dublin walk in centre, or at another convenient location.
-Following testing, you will receive an email with a report containing your results.
+AlphaBiolabs have an extensive network of sample collectors across the country and can arrange to collect the blood sample at your home, at an AlphaBiolabs walk in centre, or at another convenient location.

 Ultrasound clinics can be found across the country and gender determination may be provided by your healthcare provider during routine ultrasound wellness checks.